 Raymond Benton began serving a first two-year term on the USTA Board of Directors in January 2013.
-He is the board liaison to the Volunteer Development Council and serves on the Strategic and Creative Planning Committee.
+He is the board liaison to the Volunteer Development Council and serves on the Strategic and Creative Planning Committee and Membership Innovation Study Group.

 Benton has held a number of previous positions with the USTA, serving on the Plan for Growth Steering Committee and the Public Relations Committee, both from 1999 to 2000.
 He was also a member of the Pro Circuit Committee from 1999 to 2002, serving as vice chair from 2001 to 2002.
 In addition, he served as first vice president, 1998-2001, and marketing chairman, 2007, of the USTA Mid-Atlantic Section.